Zencal/Snuffles/README.md

 # Snuffles

 Snuffles is a Java based bot for [dubtrack.fm](https://www.dubtrack.fm) based upon enhancing the user experience of dubtrack through a number of features.
+Snuffles is also based on and shamelessly copies functionality from [EmancipatorBot](https://github.com/chrishayesmu/EmancipatorBot)

 The existing functionality includes:

-* Chat Commands
+* Chat Commands including but not limited to:
+    * !stats
+    * !btfo
+    * !meme

 * Chat mirroring to IRC
 * Chat messages on specific user join
 * Stat monitoring of users, their track plays and their votes